Jhansi district: History

-In 1861 the city of Jhansi and a dependent territory was ceded to Gwalior State and the capital of the district was moved to Jhansi-Nawabad (Jhansi Refounded), a village without "cantonment" (military camp).
+In 1861 the city of Jhansi and a dependent territory was ceded to Gwalior State and the capital of the district was moved to Jhansi-Nawabad (Jhansi Re-founded), a village without "cantonment" (military camp).
 Jhansi (the old city) became the capital of a "subah" (provínce) within the state of Gwalior, but in 1886 was returned to British rule as a district of the United Provinces of Agra and Oudh in exchange for the Gwalior Fort and the cantonment of Morar nearby.
 (It had been given to the Maharaja of Gwalior, but came under British rule in 1886 as the result of a territorial swap.)
 The population of Jhansi in 1901 was about 55,000 while Jhansi district's population had been about 407,000 in 1891.

 Under the Mughal Empire at the time of Akbar, the area of today's Jhansi district was part of the sarkar of Erachh in Agra Subah.
 The area was part of the mahals of Erachh, Bhander, Bijpur, Jhansi, "Pandor" (i.e. Pandwaha), and Jhatra.
 Jhatra consisted of 4 mahals grouped together.

 Geography

 Several railway lines serve the district.
 South of Jhansi District lies the hill country of Bundelkhand, which slopes down from the Vindhya Range.
 The district consists of the level plain of Bundelkhand, distinguished for its deep black soil, known as mar, and admirably adapted for the cultivation of cotton.
 The district is intersected or bounded by three principal rivers, the Pahuj, Betwa and Dhasan.

 The main city in Jhansi district is Jhansi.
-Other towns are Mauranipur, Garautha, Moth, Babina, Chirgaon, Samthar Gursarai Erich, etc.
+Other towns are Mauranipur, Garautha, Moth, Babina, Chirgaon, Samthar, Gursarai, Erich, etc.